Birth control basics (3)

 It's possible to use standard estrogen-progestin birth control pills for emergency contraception, but check with your doctor for the proper dose and timing of the pills.

 There are two types of pills specifically designed to keep you from becoming pregnant if you've had unprotected vaginal intercourse.
 These medications are sometimes referred to as the "morning-after pill."
-Levonorgestrel (Plan B One-Step, Next Choice) is available over-the-counter for women age 17 and older.
+Levonorgestrel (Plan B One-Step, Next Choice) is available over-the-counter.
 It's available at drugstores, as well as health clinics and Planned Parenthood.
 Ulipristal acetate (Ella) also is approved for emergency contraception.
 It's available only by prescription.Next page

 (1 of 2)